 This phase is about bringing clarity.

 You need to be able to visualise what the garden will look like.
 What are the proportions of hard surfaces to plants and lawn?
-How does the garden flow as you move are it or view it?
+How does the garden flow as you move through it or view it?

 It's like putting jigsaw pieces together so you can start to understand the picture.
 This is the vital stage of laying down the blueprint for your garden.